richarddemosouza/LoRaMac-IKS01A2/README.md

 #### Prerequisites

-It is highly recommended to use Linux Ubuntu version 18.xx or 19.xx to compile the project.
+It is highly recommended to use Linux Ubuntu version 18+ to compile the project.

 * **CMake >= 3.6**